Canon RF 35mm F1.4 L VCM Lens Review

 24mm | 35mm | 50mm | 70mm | 85mm | 105mm

-The full list of 35mm uses is massive and limited only by our imaginations.
+The full list of 35mm uses is massive, limited only by our imaginations.

-On an ASP-C/1.6x sensor format body, the 35mm focal length provides an angle of view similar to a 56mm lens on a full-frame sensor format body.
+On an ASP-C/1.6x sensor format body, the 35mm focal length provides an angle of view like a 56mm lens on a full-frame sensor format body.
 This angle of view is slightly narrower than 50mm and useful for all applications this extremely popular "normal" focal length is used for.
-Those uses coincide with most uses of the 35mm focal length with slightly tighter framing or slightly longer perspective for the same framing being the difference.
+Those uses coincide with most uses of the 35mm focal length with slightly tighter framing or a slightly more distant perspective for the same framing being the difference.

 Max Aperture